PiwikPRO/actions/README.md

 **Configure VSCode to use common linter configuration**

 You can configure your local environment to use common configuration placed in this repository.
-First, make sure, that `black` and `flake8` are downloaded and available in your PATH.
+First, make sure, that `black formatter` and `flake8` extenstions are downloaded and available.
 Then clone this repository and set apropriate settings in preferences:

 `ctrl+shift+p -> Preferences: Open settings (JSON)`